- Board Charter

 Securities Trading Policy

-The purpose of this policy is to explain the type of conduct that is prohibited under the Corporations Act, which is applicable to all directors, executives, employees and contractors of Environmental Clean Technologies Limited or its subsidiaries; and establish a best practice procedure relating to buying and selling securities that provides protection to both the Company and employees against the misuse of unpublished information which could materially affect the value of securities.
+The purpose of this policy is to explain the type of conduct that is prohibited under the Corporations Act, which is applicable to all directors, executives, employees and contractors of Environmental Clean Technologies Limited or its subsidiaries; and to establish a best practice procedure relating to buying and selling securities that provides protection to both the Company and employees against the misuse of unpublished information which could materially affect the value of securities.

 Download (PDF): Securities Trading Policy